j-u-p-iter/regexp-parser/PLAN.md

 - look at AdonisJS Framework projects and try to reimplement them.
 - try to reimplement this super thing: https://github.com/sindresorhus/execa#readme
 - great amount of tools to investigate and reimplement: https://github.com/sindresorhus/awesome-nodejs

+The very, very important note: I'm learning not to be the best of the best.
+This is not possible.
+I'm learning cause I feel it's mine.
+Cause I literally like it.
+And it makes me better first and foremost like a person.
+There are a lot of people concentrating on coding like a mantra.
+I have a lot of interests in my life: Fitness, Coding, Public speaking, Learning Foreing Language, Meeting new people (intentionally) and I want to practise in all these areas.
+Of course it's much easier to concentrate only on one areat and master it.
+But it's not my way.
+I believe the way I'm doint it is very proffitable for my personality.
+So, taking these all into account - don't punish yourself that you don't know something, or you are not good enought.
+This is not rational way to do things.
+Create plan, stick to this plan and continue moving forward.
+The goal is not to become the best.
+The goal is to improve daily.
+Only doing this you'll be in 1% of the best.
+But again, this is not a goal.
+The goal is to move forward and enjoy the process.
+Only doing this you'll be very valuable.